rhiot/gitbook/quickstarts/kura_camel_quickstart.md

 Finally start your application using the following command:

     start < ID_OF_rhiot-kura-camel-1.0.0-SNAPSHOT_BUNDLE >
-You can retrieve bundle id with
+You can retrieve bundle ids with

     ss | grep camel